DanielNBray/Brisbane-Airport-Flight-and-Passenger-Management-System/README.md

 ### Modern User Interface
 Upgrade from console UI to a web application using ASP.NET Core MVC with responsive design and real-time updates via SignalR.

+### Additional Enhancements
+- RESTful APIs for third-party integrations
+- JWT-based authentication system
+- Unit and integration testing framework
+- Structured logging with Serilog

+---

+**Built with .NET 9.0 and C#**